Te Wai Horotiu

 Q Theatre, 305 Queen Street

-The work honours the memory of Rangimārie, a noted mid-17th century dancer and choreographer of the Kaipara and Tāmaki Makaurau regions and a descendent of the Te Taoū and Ngā Oho iwi.
+It honours the memory of Rangimārie, a noted mid-17th century dancer and choreographer of the Kaipara and Tāmaki Makaurau regions and a descendent of the Te Taoū and Ngā Oho iwi.

-Rangimārie - Last Dance depicts a historical event which took place on Maungakiekie.
 Rangimārie is represented by the central red diamond.
 The black pyramids are symbolic for Kaipara and Tāmaki iwi.
-The Niho Taniwha triangular pattern is seen in tukutuku panels in meeting houses.
-It is also referenced in kapa haka (Māori cultural) performances.
-It means the ‘serpent’s tooth’ and links with the local taniwha (water spirit) and the mauri (life force) of the Waihorotiu stream running below.
+The Niho Taniwha triangular pattern is seen in tukutuku (weaving) panels.
+It means the ‘serpent’s tooth’ and links with the local taniwha (water spirit) and the mauri (life force) of the Waihorotiu stream running below the street.

 8.